pimsmath/syzygy-intro/content/julia-for-computing/index.md

 ![png](/img/output_5_0.png)

-    1-element Array{Any,1}:
-     PyObject <matplotlib.lines.Line2D object at 0x7f6e3387cbe0>

-To plot a surface, creat your x and y variables, expand to a grid, and use this to define the z values on the surface
+To plot a surface, create your x and y variables, expand to a grid, and use this to define the z values on the surface

 ```julia
 n = 100